-Activation of the radiation emergency alarm from the control room or from the Reactor Supervisor's Office sounds alarms at key locations in the Radiation Laboratory building and alerts emergency team members to assemble at the emergency assembly area outside the first floor airlock.
+Activation of the radiation emergency alarm from the control room or from the Reactor Supervisor's outer office sounds alarms at these locations and is used to signal the need for the Emergency Team notification in conjunction with telephone communication as needed.
+The emergency team members will assemble at the emergency assembly area outside the first-floor airlock.